Jennifer L. Martin: Recognition and awards

-Martin has also held a number of leadership roles on national and international committees.
-She is a former chair of the National Committee for Crystallography of the Australian Academy of Science (2008–2011), a past President of the Society for Crystallographers in Australia and New Zealand (2003–2005) and a former member of the Scientific Advisory Committee of the Australian Synchrotron (2002–2009, 2015), the President of the Asian Crystallography Association (2016–2019) and a member of the Executive Committee of the International Union of Crystallography (2017–).
+Martin has held leadership roles on national and international committees.
+She is a former chair of the National Committee for Crystallography of the Australian Academy of Science (2008–2011), a past President of the Society for Crystallographers in Australia and New Zealand (2003–2005), former member of the Scientific Advisory Committee of the Australian Synchrotron (2002–2009, 2015-18), former President of the Asian Crystallography Association (2016–2019) and former member of the Executive Committee of the International Union of Crystallography (2017–2023).
+She was Chair of the worldwide Protein Data Bank Advisory Committee (2022-2024) and is currently a Trustee of the Cambridge Crystallographic Data Centre (2023-).